 Did you know that toothbrushes are immortal?
 Unlike human beings, plastic toothbrushes keep on living even underneath tons of pounds of garbage.
 They keep on living even inside the bellies of dead dolphins.
 They keep on living even as they float all the way across the ocean until they wash up on Taiwanese beaches.
 Then, they keep on living even after they’ve become sculptures in the sand.

 — ◊ —

 The past six months have tried to end me.
 The life I once lived in which I wrote, mothered, taught, sang, performed, took politic action, and somehow also relaxed, has been shattered.
 Instead of making art, going out, or sleeping, I’ve learned firsthand about anencephaly, the gray area of sexual harassment, and municipal regulations on basement apartments.
 I’ve dealt with wild hormonal swings.
-I’ve worked my ass off for a job I was promised that didn’t actually exist.
+I’ve worked my ass off for a job I was promised that ultimately didn’t exist, then found myself in an uncomfortable situation when I said no more.
 I’ve packed, moved, unpacked, re-packed, re-moved, and re-unpacked – all with a cat, two dogs, and a busy-bee toddler who recently dropped nap.

 I’ve never felt this much rage before, and while it has cracked me open in important ways, it has also shaken me to my core.
 My mind has raced in circles.
 My muscles have morphed into a single knot of tension.
 And my anxiety, after eighteen years of treatment, has found a new way to express itself: my throat is clenched tight, leaving my voice strained and hoarse, my neck and teeth throbbing with each heartbeat.